jladan/nAnts/README.md

 # Features

-Performance is attained by using striped arrays for all multidimensional matrix manipulation.
-The default is column-major indexing, but striping allows for very fast transposition.
-For accurate and stable behaviour, the best algorithms are chosen for each function.
+Performance is attained by using flat arrays for all multidimensional matrix manipulation, using column-major order.
+Algorithms are chosen by accuracy/stability first, then speed.
+Often, multiple algorithms will be offered for the same task.

 The various tools are split into modules based on problem type